The ultimate guide to Kowloon, Hong Kong's 'dark' side

 Hong Kong (CNN)Though to newcomers Hong Kong might seem like one big city, it's actually divided into three main areas.

-There's Hong Kong Island, Kowloon -- which lies across Victoria Harbor -- and the New Territories, which lies closest to Mainland China.
+There's Hong Kong Island, Kowloon -- which lies across Victoria Harbor -- and the New Territories, which is closest to Mainland China.

 People who live on Hong Kong Island call Kowloon the city's "dark side."